The College Preparatory School: English

 In the first two years of English at College Prep, students are sorted into classes that all read similar (or the same) books and have no specific focus.
 In a student's Junior and Senior years, however, they are allowed to select seminars with specific focuses (for example Poetry or Harlem Renaissance).

 In order to facilitate discussion, classes are conducted at Harkness tables: oval, wooden tables popularized by philanthropist Edward Harkness.
 Harkness believed that the tables encouraged students to actively participate in discussion, and that they constituted a "revolution" in liberal arts education.

 History

 The first three years of history have a preset focus.
 Freshmen take Asian Worlds, where they look at the history of India and China from its founding to the modern day.
-Sophomores take Atlantic World, which explores the development of the European and American history from the conclusion of the crusades through the end of the Enlightenment.
-Juniors take United States and the World to learn about the history of the United States as a nation, in part building off of the work the previous year in Atlantic Worlds.
-In their Senior year, students can elect to take seminars similar to those in English.
+Sophomores take The Atlantic World, which explores the development of the European and American history from the conclusion of the crusades through the end of the Enlightenment.
+Juniors take United States and the World to learn about the history of the United States as a nation, in part building off of the work the previous year in The Atlantic World.
+In their senior year, students can elect to take seminars similar to those in English.